We just finished restaining our wood deck and wow it was a lot of work!! But the end result is so worth it.

 But he’s stubborn and only bought one small handheld orbital sander.

 If you have a giant deck like us and it needs sanding, be smart a buy a bigger sander!
+I put together a list of the best sanders for deck refinishing if you need some help.
 Or, be even smarter and pay attention to the boards while you’re pressure washing.
 Be mindful of the amount of pressure you’re using and you won’t have to worry about our sanding setback.

 Tape off Surrounding Area

 The last thing we did to prepare for restaining our deck was to tape off all the areas we wanted to protect from the stain.
 We just used painter’s tape for this.

 Since we have such a long area of the deck against our house we decided not to tape that spot.
 Instead, we held a piece of cardboard between the deck boards and the siding while staining to protect the siding.